the-teachingRSE-project/competencies/competencies.md

 structures and ideas of educating newcomers to this field.
 One outcome of this diverse gathering is that RSEs from far away fields gather around similar concepts.
 In this publication we have tried to formalize them.
-We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the realm of values of science but at the same time, being Software Engineers, we have to take responsibility for our tools.
+We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we have to take responsibility for our tools.
 We continue with core competencies that have on purpose been formulated abstractly without referencing any particular information processing device.
-As expected we draw equally upon notions from software engineering and research, but find that we equally require teamwork capabilities.
+As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.
 We continue with detailing these competencies in various dimensions, and find that a different amount is required in different positions and scientific domains.
 Nevertheless, they are required and hence the values and competencies form a common denominator